ilikeorangutans/food-blog/content/posts/2020-03-09-quiche-roasted-veggies-baked-salmon-and-greek-yoghurt-dessert/index.md

 I made quiche again, this time with panchetta, mushrooms, and thyme.

 For the crust I used less water this time and it came out softer and flakier than the last time.
+[Recipe for the pie crust here]({{< ref "/recipes/basic-pie-pastry" >}}).

 **Key Differences:**
 * grated the frozen butter like they taught us in culinary school, makes making the crust a lot easier